-The ARC-PA has granted Accreditation-Provisional status to the South College – Nashville Physician Assistant Program sponsored by South College – Nashville.
+The ARC-PA has granted Accreditation-Provisional status to the South College – Nashville, Master of Health Science in Physician Assistant Studies Program sponsored by South College.

 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 Accreditation-Provisional does not ensure any subsequent accreditation status.
 It is limited to no more than five years from matriculation of the first class.

 Amounts for tuition, fees, books, and supplies are subject to change.
 South College follows the required methodology provided by the Tennessee Higher Education Commission for the reporting of employment information for graduates.
 This information is compiled on an annual basis and submitted to the Commission by October 15 each year for graduates during the most recently completed reporting year (July 1-June 30).
 For more detailed information related to the calculation of graduate employment rates, please click here.